Clever/gitbot/README.md

 ## Example use cases

 - update the version of a dependency to a new version
-- run gofmt/pylint on all *.go/*.py files
+- run static analysis tools (e.g. linters)
 - add a license/contributing.md to many repos
 - optimize images
 - programmatically change a common configuration file present in many repos